That dollar total reflects a 37.6% increase from $19.1 billion in 2017 and a 29.9% uptick from $20.2 billion during 2020.

 Comprising its main customers, the top 5 importers for Ecuadorian exported products were the United States of America, Panama, mainland China, Chile and Russia.
 Collectively, that international group of customers purchased over three-fifths (61.4%) of Ecuador’s overall exports in 2021 as measured by dollar value.

 Viewed from a continental lens, 28.1% of Ecuador’s exports by value were delivered to importers also in Latin America excluding Mexico but including the Caribbean.
 Another 25.8% was sold to customers in North America, with 23.5% worth of goods going to Asia and 21.1% arriving in Europe.

-Smaller amounts were delivered to Africa (0.4%) and Oceania (0.2%) led by Australia.
+Tinier percentages were purchased by importers in Africa (1.3%) and Oceania (0.2%) led by New Zealand and Australia.